Top 4 Ways to Repair Corrupted Excel Files

-Step 2: Click on Save As in excel button or press the F12 key.
+Step 2: Click on Save As in the excel button or press the F12 key.

 Things to Remember

-- If you have struggled with corrupted files and not able to recover then you can use third-party software which can repair your excel workbook instantly.
+- If you have struggled with corrupted files and not able to recover, then you can use third-party software that can repair your excel workbook instantly.

 - Always create a backup copy of anticipated corrupting files.